Let’s write the code

 For full documentation of the setup and all configuration parameters please visit the motor docs .

-Once when we have initialized the position sensor, driver and the motor, and before we can run the FOC algorithm we need to align the motor and sensor.
+When we have initialized the position sensor, driver and the motor, and before we can run the FOC algorithm, we need to align the motor and sensor.
 This is done by calling motor.initFOC()

 For the real-time routine of the FOC algorithm we need to add the motor.loopFOC()